 Frequent Sauna Use and Dementia

-A recent study by the University of Eastern Finland finds that frequent sauna use may lower rates of dementia and Alzheimer’s disease.
+We’re always looking for ways to live healthier and be healthier.
+This is why we were so excited to see a study by the University of Eastern Finland finds that frequent sauna use may lower rates of dementia and Alzheimer’s disease.

 In their study, they analyzed 2, 315 apparently healthy men aged 42–60 years.